Power sharing: Power-sharing after civil wars

 Research by Killian Clarke, Anne Meng and Jack Paine, which examined all rebellions that overthrew a government since 1900, found that unified rebellions (with one major group taking power) tended to build lasting governments.
 Rebel governments formed through a coalition of rebel groups tended to produce short-lived governments, as coalition partners might renege on agreements, leading the country back into civil war.
+Proportional representations and parliamentary systems tend to increase stability, while winner-take-all systems reduce stability.

 Examples

 Examples of power sharing include the Peace of Augsburg, the Peace of Westphalia, and the Good Friday Agreement of 1998 in Northern Ireland.

 Examples of consociational power sharing include the Netherlands (1917–1967), Belgium since 1918, and Lebanon since 1943.

 Examples of centripetal power sharing include Fiji (1999–2006), Northern Ireland (June 1973 – May 1974), Papua New Guinea, Sri Lanka, Indonesia, Kenya and Nigeria.